Criticism is Worth so Much more Than Compliments

 That is the type of criticism that you want in your life.
 That is the type of criticism that will push you to become better and never lets you settle for mediocrity.

 If you think about it, everyone is a critic these days.
-Everybody and their mother wants their opinion to be heard.
+Everyone and their mother wants their opinion to be heard.
 And that’s all that criticism really is; someone’s opinion.
 Most, if not all of it, is mainly subjective.
 When someone criticizes you it’s often not so much about what, that they are criticizing, it’s the why.

 Ask yourself: “Why are they saying what they are saying?”